Criminology and Criminal Justice, B.A.

 2. Graduates will be able to conduct criminology/criminal justice research.

-3. Graduates will be able to identify multicultural criminology/criminal justice competence.
+3. Graduates will be able to demonstrate multicultural criminology/criminal justice competence.

 5. Graduates will be able to assess the ethical implications of criminology/criminal justice and practice ethical principles.